 The U.S.-based fashion brand Ralph Lauren is serious about its attempt to expand its reach beyond expensive clothing and luxury accessories and to become a real watchmaking specialist even though they still can’t afford to make their movements.
 At the SIHH 2011 trade show, the fashion house has presented its vintage-styled (or, rather, vintage-inspired) Sporting Collection.
 Featuring a hand-wound “pocket watch” caliber from IWC, it is offered in a deliberately oversized case that serves as a (pretty massive, I must note) steel frame for the “historic”, speedometer-styled dial.

-Either you keep an eye on the North American fashion industry or are simply in love with pre-war cars, you possibly already know Mr. Lauren as an avid car collector and it won’t be a surprise to find out that the watch is inspired by one of his favorite models: the 1938 Bugatti Type 57SC Atlantic Coupe.
+Either you keep an eye on the North American fashion industry or are simply in love with pre-war cars, you possibly already know Mr. Lauren as an avid car collector and it won’t be a surprise to find out that the Sporting is inspired by one of his favorite models: the 1938 Bugatti Type 57SC Atlantic Coupe.
 It features a matte black galvanic dial with matte brown elm burl wood decoration looking like a miniaturized dashboard of a luxury pre-war car.

 However, it may be interesting for you to find out that the Caliber RL98295 is essentially the “vintage” IWC F.A.
 Jones Caliber 98300 with slightly modified decor.

 We have already seen the gorgeous engine in the IWC Pilot Vintage Series revealed two years ago.

 Just like the aforementioned “aviator,” the Ralph Lauren Sporting features a small seconds indicator at 6 o’clock and displays eleven Arabic numerals for enhanced readability.

 The watch is delivered in a rather large 44.8 mm round case made of brushed and polished stainless steel.
 Its precious dial is protected from the elements with a convex sapphire crystal with both external and internal anti-reflective coating.

 A moderately-sized winding crown at 3 o’clock is decorated with an RL monogram.